-Some salespeople suck and stay stuck.
-Others manage to go way above average.
-A few become sales superstars.
-These elite performers — who constitute 4% of the sales force — deliver a disproportionate share (about 64%) of a company’s total sales receipts and rightly take home as much as 50 times the income of their peers in the bottom 80%.
+Sales superstars are elite performers.
+They constitute 4% of the sales force, deliver a disproportionate share (about 64%) of a company’s total sales receipts and take home as much as 50 times the income of their peers in the bottom 80%.

 Still, there are notable attempts at bringing some process, science and even analytics into the fray.
 InsightSquare parsed executive opinions on Quora, while Objective Management Group conducted rigorous research involving 1 million salespeople to isolate characteristics of top performers.